1/6 panel to hear Trump campaign manager, probe election lie | WTOP News

 For the past year, the committee has been investigating the most violent attack on the Capitol since the War of 1812 to ensure such an assault never happens again.
 Its findings come as Trump is considering another run for the White House, and some warn that his effort to over turn Joe Biden’s election victory posed a grave threat to democracy.

-Stepien, a longtime Trump ally, is likely to face questions about what those in Trump’s inner circle were telling the president as the election results rolled in.
-He is now a top campaign adviser to the Trump-endorsed House candidate, Harriet Hageman, who is challenging Cheney in the Wyoming Republican primary election.
+Stepien, a longtime Trump ally, oversaw the “conversion” of Trump’s presidential campaign to a “Stop the Steal” effort, according to a subpoena issued by the committee last fall.
+He is likely to face questions about what those in Trump’s inner circle were telling the president about the election results.
+Stepien is now a top campaign adviser to the Trump-endorsed House candidate, Harriet Hageman, who is challenging Cheney in the Wyoming Republican primary election.

-In addition to Stepien, the committee is also set to hear testimony from Chris Stirewalt, a former Fox News political editor who had a front-row seat to election night coverage.
-He might be asked about Trump’s actions as Fox declared various states being won by Biden.
+In addition to Stepien, the committee is also set to hear testimony from Chris Stirewalt, a former Fox News political editor closely involved in election night coverage who stood by the decision to declare Arizona as being won by Biden.
+He wrote about his experiences later in an op-ed and might be asked about Trump’s actions as Fox New declared states Biden won.

 A second group of witnesses testifying Monday will be made up of election officials, investigators and experts who are likely to discuss Trump’s responses to the election, including dozens of failed court challenges, and how his actions diverged from U.S. norms.

+Among them is the former U.S. attorney in Atlanta, BJay Pak, who abruptly resigned after Trump pressured Georgia state officials to overturn his presidential defeat.
+Trump wanted to fire Pak as disloyal, but Pak stepped down after Trump’s call urging Georgia Secretary of State Brad Raffensperger to “find” enough votes to overturn Biden’s win in the state became public.

-The three scheduled to testify are the former U.S. attorney in Atlanta, BJay Pak, whom Trump viewed as disloyal and wanted fired; former Philadelphia City Commissioner Al Schmidt, the only Republican on the election board and who faced down criticism as the state’s election was called for Biden; and noted Washington attorney and elections lawyer Benjamin Ginsberg.
+The panel will also hear from former Philadelphia City Commissioner Al Schmidt, the only Republican on the election board and who faced down criticism as the state’s election was called for Biden; and noted Washington attorney and elections lawyer Benjamin Ginsberg.

 As he mulls a White House run, Trump is decrying the investigation into his efforts to overturn Biden’s election a “witch hunt.”
 He said last week that Jan.
 6 “represented the greatest movement in the history of our country.”